-- Let NIC inspire you.
+- encouraged to try techniques and styles that they might normally not be able to afford. - Let NIC inspire you.
 The program develops critical thinking, creativity, problem solving skills, experimentation and encourages individuality.
 NIC's unique setting and well-equipped studios provide you with the resources and foundation for a successful art practice. - Community presence.
 The staff and students of NIC consistently exhibit their work and play a major role in the Comox Valley's lively arts community.
 At NIC, you'll create a portfolio of work and accumulate experiences to help you secure a place in the field of Fine Arts. - Unique places, inspiring spaces.
 As a fine arts student, you will enjoy access to the Shadbolt studio, a modern, 7,520 sq ft building which contains separate ceramics, painting and sculpture studios.
 You will also have access to one of only four Tozan Anagama kilns in the world, and NIC is one of the only colleges in Canada to provide a large-format parallel screen printing press for student learning. - Want to go further?
 Students can complete their Bachelor of Fine Art degree without leaving the Comox Valley campus.
-In partnership with Emily Carr University, students can apply directly to the university, after completion of the NIC diploma, usually without the submission of a portfolio.
+In partnership with Emily Carr University of Art + Design (ECU), B.C.'s premier art institution, students can apply directly to the university, after completion of the NIC diploma, usually without the submission of a portfolio.
 Courses are taken from ECU instructors at the NIC campus in the Comox Valley and, upon completion, graduates receive a Bachelor of Fine Arts degree, the same credential they would receive if they were studying in Vancouver.

 NIC's fine arts program provides the key to opening doors to a world of creative possibility.
 Students develop problem solving skills and an ability to think critically.
-NIC's wellequipped studios and unique setting provide students with the resources, both physical and human, to inspire the imagination, and they are encouraged to experiment and express themselves individually.
+NIC's well-equipped studios and unique setting provide students with the resources, both physical and human, to inspire the imagination, and they are encouraged to experiment and express themselves individually.